Bootstrap Percolation in Random Graphs of Unbounded Rank: Introduction

-However, despite the capacity to capture inhomogeneity, a shortcoming of the finite rank models is their inability to build flexible clusters.
-Clusters are however very pronounced in most real networks where often the geographical location determines the belonging to a certain cluster.
+Despite the capacity to capture inhomogeneity, a shortcoming of the finite rank models is their inability to build a flexible block model structure.
+However, it is well known that in most real networks one observes a block structure where often the geographical location determines the membership in a certain block.
 One example is the worldwide interbank lending network.
 The intra-country connection between core banks and local banks can be large in some countries, but the inter-country connection between the core banks and foreign local banks is usually much smaller.
 Another example is social networks where the probability of connections between individuals strongly depends on the location of residence.
-To alleviate this neglect of the clustering phenomena, one straightforward approach is to adopt a more flexible kernel function for generating the connection probability, which, in the matrix analogy, is to adopt a matrix with unbounded rank for the connection probabilities.
+To alleviate this neglect of the observed structural phenomena, one straightforward approach is to adopt a more flexible kernel function for generating the connection probability, which, in the matrix analogy, corresponds to using a matrix with unbounded rank for the connection probabilities.